superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 We will take a user input text, split it into sentences, and generate vector embeddings for each sentence using TensorFlow.js.
 To assess the quality of our embeddings, we will generate a similarity matrix mapping the similarity between all our vector pairs as as a colorful heatmap.
 Our component enables this by managing all the necessary state and UI logic.

-Let's take a closer look at the steps.
+Let's take a closer look at the parts of our component.

-## Specific steps
+## Specific parts of our application

 1. We import all necessary dependencies: React, Material-UI components, TensorFlow.js, and D3 (for color interpolation).
 2. Our code defines a React functional component named **`EmbeddingGenerator`**.
 This component represents the user interface for generating sentence embeddings and visualizing their similarity matrix.